cpb-/yocto-cooker/README.md

 ## `chef` command line arguments

 The `chef` command accepts some arguments to know what to do.
-The first argument is the sub-command name (`cook`, `prepare`, `build`...) sometimes followed by options, menu filename or targets names.
+The first argument is the sub-command name (`cook`, `build`, `init` and others) sometimes followed by options, menu filename or targets names.

 The top-level sub-command proposed by `chef` is:

-- `chef cook {menu file} [targets...]`: does the whole production job from the initial configuration up to the final image(s).
+- `chef cook {menu file} [targets...]`: does the whole production job from the initial configuration and downloading up to the final image(s).

-In fact, `chef cook` is equivalent to the two medium-level commands:
+In fact, `chef cook` is equivalent to a collection of low-level commands:

-- `chef prepare {menu file}` downloads the needed layers, and fills the configuration files into the build sub-directory.

-- `chef build [--sdk] [targets...]` runs `bitbake` to produce the given targets.
-If no target are indicated on the command line, `chef` builds all the targets of the menu file.
-With the `--sdk` option on the command line, `chef` will also build the cross-compiler toolchain and headers.

-The higher level commands are based on the following low-level sub-commands:

 - `chef init {menu file}`: store the current menu filename into the `.chefconfig` configuration file.
 The content of the configuration will be